 Browne, a well-known local polymath who lived and wrote in Norwich during the seventeenth century, is buried in a vault in the Church of St Peter Mancroft in the city.
 At some point his skull was detached from its body by a workman and for many years it resided in the collection of the Norfolk and Norwich Hospital Museum.
 Several casts of it now dwell in various collections in East Anglia and, considering Browne’s many interests, his love of drollery and penchant for melancholia, the skull offers a perfect starting point for some Sebaldian reflection.

 “Sebald wrote in an antiquated way, his models were all kind of 19th century and he loved that romantic idea of the solitary writer roaming around thinking,” adds Warr. “ He was very much a product of romantic fiction and the style he wrote in avoided any contemporary terms, so there’s a kind of timelessness to it all.
 And the book itself features lots of Victorian writers and poets like Swinburne and Fitzgerald.”

 But rather than just putting the book on the wall and recreating it, the objects from the collections and the places he visited together with his strange collection of photographs offer a window into the metaphysical moments of a writer working out his creative process – and how powerful objects can be when you tie them in with places and history.

-“We’re keeping it kind of open to interpretation, we’re not over-interpreting it,” says Warr.
+“We’re keeping it kind of open to interpretation, we’re not over-interpreting it,” adds Warr.
 “So even if you don’t know anything about Sebald you can come in and think, well that’s peculiar.”

 Lines of Sight: WG Sebald’s East Anglia is at Norwich Castle Museum & Art Gallery, May 10 2019 – January 5 2020